Caché (film): Critical reception

-Caché was among the most acclaimed films of the 2000s.
 In 2009, Caché was named 44th in The Daily Telegraph's list of "The films that defined the noughties", and 36th in The Guardian's "100 best films of the noughties".
 The film was ranked 73rd in Empire magazine's "The 100 Best Films Of World Cinema" in 2010.
 Caché received 19 total votes in the 2012 Sight & Sound polls of the greatest films ever made; it is 154th among critics and 75th among directors.
 In 2016, critics also voted it the 23rd best in BBC's 100 Greatest Films of the 21st Century.

 Accolades

 Caché competed for the Palme d'Or at the 2005 Cannes Film Festival, where polled critics and festival audiences considered it a frontrunner.
 Ultimately, the jury awarded Haneke Best Director.
 It went on to win numerous other awards.
 At the European Film Awards, it competed with the Cannes Palme d'Or winner, L'Enfant by the Dardenne brothers, with Caché winning five awards, including Best Film.

 The film was submitted as Austria's entry for Best Foreign Language Film at the 78th Academy Awards, but was disqualified as French is not predominantly the language of Austria.
 As Haneke is Austrian, it would have also been disqualified if France or any other country had submitted it.
-The exclusion sparked criticism, with Sony Pictures Classics co-president Michael Barker calling it "unfortunate" and saying the story demanded the film be in French.
+The exclusion sparked criticism, with Sony Pictures Classics co-president Michael Barker calling the exclusion "unfortunate" and saying the story demanded the film be in French.
 Austria's Fachverband der Audiovisions und Filmindustrie protested the criteria, and Haneke, whose previous French-language The Piano Teacher was not disqualified as the Austrian submission, also called the rules "really stupid".
 Academy member Mark Johnson responded, "We're in the process right now of considering some very radical changes".